Jab tak hai jaan has

 The midnight birthday celebrations

-The gatherings filled with excitement
+The gatherings filled with

-The nights spent practicing dances and drama
+The nights spent practicing dances

 For us, the perfect vent